oliverkuchies/sentraltest2020/README.md

 1) In-order to build the project, pull the latest repository from Github with git clone https://github.com/oliverkuchies/sentraltest2020.git

-2) You will then need to create a database with the name 'sentral'.
+2) You will then need to create a database..

 3) In the dump folder you can find a dump of SQL sample data to kick off the application.
 Please insert these into the database.